Chapter 15: The Voice of God 060525

 From those first days, shortly after basic, and starting during the

-had.
+were.
 Why was that?
 Was it because my sergeants had to stay up all night

 looking for me, during escape and evasion training?
 Maybe.
 Or was it